 Are there preferred telehealth platforms that we can use to provide services?

-There are several HIPAA compliant telehealth platforms to choose from including, Polycom Real Presence, Zoom, VIDYO, DOXY.ME and My Care to name a few.
+There are several HIPAA compliant telehealth platforms to choose from including, Polycom Real Presence, Zoom, VIDYO, DOXY.ME, My Care, and ThinkTelehealth.
 ODMHSAS will continue to explore options.

 What efforts is the ODMHSAS taking to assist and support providers with the utilization of telehealth services?